Governance and Management Guidelines

 - approve expenditure up to 5% in excees of budget, provided that the University's agreed fiscal strategy and financial objectives are met.

-- Any expenditure authorised by the chief executive under section 39(f) above must be reported to the next meeting of the Finance Committee.
+- Any expenditure authorised by the chief executive under section 39(f) above must be reported to the next meeting of the Capital and Finance Committee.

-- The chief executive is required to disclose the details of any unusual or unbudgeted expenditure to the Finance Committee.
+- The chief executive is required to disclose the details of any unusual or unbudgeted expenditure to the Capital and Finance Committee.